ghostunnel/ghostunnel/README.md

 by default.
 In server mode, the target connection must live on localhost or a UNIX socket (unless --unsafe-target is specified).
 In a similar way, in client mode the listening socket must live on localhost or a UNIX socket (unless --unsafe-listen is specified).
-Ghostunnel negotiates TLS 1.1 (by default) and a small set of ciphers.
+Ghostunnel negotiates TLSv1.2 (by default) and uses safe ciphers.

 Getting started